Januzellij/hopperscripts/README.md

 hopperscripts
 -
 Collection of scripts I've written for the excellent <a href="http://www.hopperapp.com">Hopper disassembler</a>.
+Scripts go in /Users/\<user>/Library/Application Support/Hopper/Scripts/.

-* Parse Swift Symbol.py
+* Parse Swift Symbol.py (Requires Xcode)

-Extremely useful for reversing Swift binaries.
-Requires Xcode to be installed.
-Just click on a mangled Swift symbol and run.
-The demangled symbol will be logged in the document window.
+Just click on a mangled Swift symbol, run the script, and the demangled symbol will be logged in the document window.
+Super useful for reversing Swift binaries.

 Ex.
 Click on the symbol